zellwk/zellwk.com/src/posts/2020-04-09-crud-express-mongodb.md

 ### Rendering the HTML

-We cannot serve up the `index.html` file and expect quotes to magically appear because there's no way to add dynamic content to a HTML file.
+We cannot serve up the `index.html` file and expect quotes to magically appear because there's no way to add dynamic content to an HTML file.

 What we can do, instead, is to use a template engine to generate the HTML.
 Popular template engines include [Pug][21], [Embedded JavaScript][22], and [Nunjucks][23].